brazzy/mobile_diary/DESIGN.md

 - It shows a diary entry for the current day and allows to edit it.
 - The user can navigate to the previous or next day via buttons in the header or swiping.
 - A date selector allows skipping to any day.
+- A combobox allows to insert links into the diary entry.

 # BACKEND
 - The [API of TiddlyWiki](https://tiddlywiki.com/#WebServer%20API) is used to retrieve, create and update diary entries.